Dermatitis affects about one in every five people at some time in their life. It results from a variety of different causes and has various patterns.

 Psychological stresses can provoke or aggravate dermatitis, presumably by suppressing normal immune mechanisms.
 The best way to diagnose dermatitis is by having a board-certified dermatologist identify the cause and treat it.
 Allergic and irritant dermatitis appear identical on the skin.
 Personal history and patch testing to possible allergens can help identify the cause.

-Our team of board-certified physicians at Northwest Face & Body can help diagnose, treat, and get you on a skin care regimen that works for you.
+Our team of board-certified physicians at NW Face Medical can help diagnose, treat, and get you on a skin care regimen that works for you.
 Contact us today to schedule a consultation.

 - Phone (425) 522-0555